Policies and practices

 - It would be considered good practice to allow an employee with a disability to have independent representation throughout this process.

 Reasonable adjustments may need to be made when proceeding with disciplinary action or interviews in the same way as for other situations or procedures.
-It would be considered good practice to allow an employee with a disability to have independent representation throughout this process.
+It would be considered good practice to allow a disabled employee to have independent representation throughout this process.